TIB-Visual-Analytics/PIIA/README.md

 # PIIA - Person Identification in the Internet Archive
 This is the official GitHub page for the paper:

-> Eric Müller-Budack, Kader Pustu-Iren, Sebastian Diering and Ralph Ewerth:
-"Finding Person Relations in Image Data of News Collections in the Internet Archive."
-Submitted and Accepted in: *22nd International Conference on Theory and Practice of Digital Libraries (TPDL).* 2018.
+> Eric Müller-Budack, Kader Pustu-Iren, Sebastian Diering and Ralph Ewerth: "Finding Person Relations in Image Data of News Collections in the Internet Archive."
+Forthcoming: *22nd International Conference on Theory and Practice of Digital Libraries (TPDL).* Porto, 2018.

 # Person Dictionary